 A crisp layer on the outside and a melty cheese center make chicken cordon bleu a go-to romantic dinner.
 Keep things easy using boxed bread crumbs and cutting chicken breasts in half before pounding them thin.

 A special cut of meat makes any dish more fantastic, and a seasoned rub will ensure yours is packed with flavor.
 Serve it with vegetables and a baked or mashed potato and gravy for a full plate.

 For the vegetarian couple (or a couple looking to be more health conscious), this vegetarian lasagna is a great Valentine’s dinner.
 Mushrooms, zucchini, and spinach add textures and flavors even a meat-lover could appreciate.

-Featured image via Mother Thyme.
+Featured image via Health Magazine.